actuallyakash/evie-wp/README.md

 ## Description

 A production-ready and minimal theme for your projects and websites.
-It is extemely lightweight, customizable and works perfectly on modern browsers.
+It is extremely lightweight, customizable and works perfectly on modern browsers.
 Install the theme from WordPress and begin your awesome website quickly.

 ## Installation